14 Reasons Why Peperomia Leaves are Drooping Leaves and their Remedies

 Regularly clean the leaves by damp wiping with a soft cloth to ensure that the plant absorbs enough light for photosynthesis.

-Thereafter, water the plant when the top few inches of soil feel dry but do not allow the soil to dry out completely.
+Do not water on a schedule: water the plant when the top few inches of soil feel dry but do not allow the soil to dry out completely.

-Overwatering results in excess water in the soil leading to soggy soil.
-Too much water in the soil reduces the oxygen concentration in rootzone causing the roots to die.
-Therefore, the roots cannot take up water to the stems and leaves which lose their turgidy (firmness) resulting in wilting and drooping.
+Soggy soil reduces the oxygen concentration in the rootzone causing the roots to die.
+Therefore, the roots cannot take up water to the stems and leaves causing them to lose their turgidy resulting in wilting and drooping.

-Since plant roots absorb water by osmosis, excess salts in the soil from the water used or excess feeding will stop the roots from taking up water to the leaves and stems resulting in wilting and drooping.
+Excess salts in the soil from the water used or excess feeding will stop the roots from taking up water to the leaves and stems resulting in wilting and drooping.

 Peperomia are prone to spider mites, whiteflies, scale insects and mealybugs.
 These pests attack the new growth from where they suck the plant sap.
 This causes the plant to become dehydrated and results in wilting and drooping leaves.

-Regularly, inspect your Peperomia for these pests and take timely control measures.
-Treat the plant for the pests with neem Oil or insecticidal soap as per the manufacturers' recommendations.
+Treat the plant for the pests with neem oil or insecticidal soap as per the manufacturers' recommendations.

 To discourage pests infestations, regularly clean the leaves by damp-wiping with a soft cloth.